weaveworks/scope/site/features.md

 ## <a name="views"></a>Views in Scope

 Views in Scope can be thought of as high-level filters on your containerized microservices as they run in the cloud.
 They are categorized into: Processes, Containers, Orchestrators, and Hosts.
-The Orchestrator view is context-sensitive, and as a result, if an app is running in Kubernetes, then Scope displays Pods, Replica Sets, Deployments, and Services that allow you to drilldown on Kubernetes clusters.
+The Orchestrator view is context-sensitive, and as a result, if an app is running in Kubernetes, then Scope displays Pods, Replica Sets, Deployments, and Services that allow you to drill down on Kubernetes clusters.

 !['Kubernetes Views in Scope'](images/kubernetes-view.png)